 Jose Mourinho Leadership Qualities

-2. Your Motivation Must Be The Engine
+1. Your Motivation Must Be The Engine

-In the world of management and coaching few leaders top Jose Mourinho when it comes to discipline, drive and the will to win.
+In the world of management and coaching, few leaders top Jose Mourinho when it comes to discipline, drive and the will to win.

 A perfect demonstration of this pace-setting leadership style was when Mourinho used his ferocious drive and ambition to land his first major management job with FC Porto of Portugal.

-From the very beginning he set clear goals and objectives he expects his team to follow.
-At Porto, most managers would have been happy with a domestic double, however he had an obsessive vision to conquer Europe’s most elite competition, the Uefa Champions League.
-This opened the doors to future management success!
+From the very beginning, Jose set clear team goals and end of season objectives he expected his team to follow.
+At Porto FC, most managers would have been happy with a domestic double, however he had an obsessive vision to conquer Europe’s most elite competition, the UEFA Champions League.

-4. Team Leaders Must Be Resilient
+3. Team Leaders Must Be Resilient

 Without resilience, those in a position of power within any job role will fall short of their goals.
 So as team leaders & managers how can we channel our failures for the better?

 As a manager you will always come under scrutiny and be judged for your decision making skills.
-Therefore as a manager or team leader you must draw upon your mental skills to rise to the challenge rather than responding negatively.
+Therefore, as a manager or team leader you must draw upon your mental skills to rise to the challenge rather than responding negatively.
 Remember, its how you respond to critics that counts!

-5. Your Team Must Believe In You
+4. Your Team Must Believe In You